liboyang0112/TRExFitter/README.rst

      * any number of objects of type "Systematic" (even 0 should be ok) Each object should have unique <ObjectName>.

- - Then, for each object type, here's a PARTIAL list of properties to be speficied:
+ - Then, for each object type, here's a PARTIAL list of properties to be specified:

-    Job:
+    * Job:
-      Label            -> it's the label which will be showed on the plots POI              -> the name of the parameter of interest; this should correspond to a NormFactor defined below ReadFrom         -> can be HIST or NTUP; default is HIST HistoPath        -> valid only for option HIST above is selected; it's the path where the input root files containing the histograms are stored
+       * Label: it's the label which will be showed on the plots
+       * POI: the name of the parameter of interest; this should correspond to a NormFactor defined below ReadFrom         -> can be HIST or NTUP; default is HIST HistoPath        -> valid only for option HIST above is selected; it's the path where the input root files containing the histograms are stored
       NtuplePath(s)    -> valid only for option NTUP; it's the path(s) where the input root files containing the ntuples are stored